dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 before submitting something that is incorrect.
 Make sure that the ID of your VDI is indicated somewhere in this form.
-If you are not able to select it you can explain that this request if for an VDI in the comments box, and include the ID there.
+If you are not able to select it you can explain that this request is for a VDI in the comments box, and include the ID there.